frankshearar/Home/NuGet-Sign-Command.md

  4. CSP - User can provide the Cryptographic Service Provider name and the key container name.
 [Sample Code](https://msdn.microsoft.com/en-us/library/system.security.cryptography.cspparameters(v=vs.110).aspx)

 ### Signing Atomicity
 The sign command should be atomic in nature i.e. If the command fails then the original package should not be modified.
-Possible options for this -
- 1. Do not allow in-place signing and mandate the `-OutputDirectory` options.
- 2. Back up the original package and overwrite it back if signing fails midway.
-This can be costly for large packages.
+Current approach -
- 3. Create the manifest and signature files out of package and write into the package once all the files are ready.
+ Create the manifest and signature files out of package and write into the package once all the files are ready.

 ### Validation on Sign
 The sign command should perform the following validations before attempting to sign the package -